 This beautiful 1750-watt Rowenta steam iron is my choice for Best Inexpensive Quality.
 It heats up fast, has 400 micro-steam holes with a burst-of-steam feature and a high capacity reservoir; uses tap water, has 3-way auto-off and centered cord.

 The 10-ounce water reservoir is exceptionally large for a steam iron.
 The anti-calc cleaning system is good, and when used as directed, will increase the lifetime of the iron.
 I can’t say enough good things about this iron.
 It’s a beautiful thing.
 If this fits your budget, this is the better option.

 Best steam iron station

-This 1800-watt steam iron station is more than a steam iron so it gets my Best Inexpensive Semi-Pro under $300 rating.
+This 1800-watt Rowent Steam Iron Station is more than a steam iron so it gets my Best Inexpensive Semi-Pro rating.
 This iron produces amazing amounts of consistent heat and steam thanks to 400 micro holes that are well distributed.

 For the average home ironer, this is overkill.
 But for the serious person who needs a quality piece of machinery that will get the work done fast and efficiently, this may be a wise investment and the last iron you’ll ever buy.

 I’ve owned both the Rowenta and Reliable Maven steam stations but have come back to this Rowenta station, which has been greatly improved over much earlier models.
 Using this steam station is the closest I’ve come to experiencing ironing perfection.
 It uses tap water, has a simple-to-use anti-calc feature and an eco setting to save energy.
 Bonus: It’s purple!

 There you go, Marianne.
 I hope that clears away the confusion and helps you make a confident decision.